Protecting Entra ID SSO with SGNL

 string assetId = data?.data.authenticationContext.clientServicePrincipal.appDisplayName;

-// Read the correlation ID from the Azure AD request
+// Read the correlation ID from the Entra ID request

 string correlationId = data?.data.authenticationContext.correlationId;

-// Optional claims to return to Azure AD
+// Optional claims to return to Entra ID

 ResponseContent r = new ResponseContent();